makehumancommunity/makehuman/README.md

 At the point of writing this, the source code is almost ready for a stable release.

-## Support requests:
+## Support requests

 If you have any questions about the software and its usage, please make a request in our forum: http://www.makehumancommunity.org/forum.

 A quick look through at least the top questions in the FAQ might be a good idea too: http://www.makehumancommunity.org/wiki/FAQ:Index

-We are not going to answer support requests on the bug tracker!
+Please do not use the issue tracker for general tech support.
+For such questions, please use the forums.

 ## Testing and reporting bugs